ddjdurjoy/Binimoy-File-Sharing-Platform/README.md

    - Check your internet connection
    - Try refreshing the page
    - Clear browser cache if needed
-   - Ensure no firewall is blocking WebSocket connections
+   - Ensure no firewall is blocking WebRTC connections

 3. **File Transfer Problems**
-   - Maximum file size is 100MB
    - Keep the browser tab active during transfer
    - Both peers must remain connected until transfer completes
+   - Check browser console for error messages

 ## Security Features

 - All file transfers are peer-to-peer (P2P)
 - No files are stored on the server
-- Room IDs are randomly generated UUIDs
-- Rooms expire after 24 hours
+- Cryptographic signing for peer authentication
+- PIN protection for enhanced security
+- Direct encryption of file transfers
-- STUN/TURN servers for NAT traversal
+- STUN servers for NAT traversal
-- Secure WebSocket connections

 ## Contributing